spesmilo/electrum-protocol/docs/protocol-methods.rst

     The hash of the genesis block.
 This is used to detect if a peer is connected to one serving a different network.

-  * *hash_function*

-    The hash function the server uses for :ref:`script hashing
-    <script hashes>`.
-The client must use this function to hash
-    pay-to-scripts to produce script hashes to send to the server.
-    The default is "sha256".  "sha256" is currently the only acceptable value.

   * *server_version*